 As illustrating the correspondence of the mind of Oxford, under other aspects, with the mind at work in "Troilus and Cressida," we shall first of all recall two stanzas in the poem entitled, "What cunning can express?"

-That kindleth soft sweet fire:

-Within my sighing heart

-Possessed by Desire.
+. . . .
+Each throws a dart That kindleth soft sweet fire: Within my sighing heart Possessed by Desire.